pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

 - The Prometheus (`TidbMonitor`) component in each Kubernetes cluster has access to the Thanos Receiver component.

-For the deployment of Thanos Receiver, refer to [kube-thanos](https://github.com/thanos-io/kube-thanos) and [the example](https://github.com/pingcap/tidb-operator/tree/master/examples/monitor-prom-remotewrite).
+For the deployment instructions of Thanos Receiver, refer to [kube-thanos](https://github.com/thanos-io/kube-thanos) and [the example](https://github.com/pingcap/tidb-operator/tree/master/examples/monitor-prom-remotewrite).

 ### Architecture